Nickel and Cobalt Superalloys Sample Preparation

-A comprehensive guide to preparing nickel and nickel-based superalloy samples for metallographic analysis, covering specialized techniques for high-temperature alloys including Inconel, Hastelloy, and other superalloys.
+A comprehensive guide to preparing nickel and cobalt superalloy samples for metallographic analysis, covering specialized techniques for high-temperature alloys including Inconel, Hastelloy, Stellite, and other superalloys.

 Introduction

-Nickel alloys and nickel-based superalloys are among the most challenging materials to prepare for metallographic analysis.
-These materials are used in high-temperature applications, aerospace, and chemical processing industries due to their excellent corrosion resistance, high strength, and temperature stability.
+Nickel and cobalt superalloys are among the most challenging materials to prepare for metallographic analysis.
+These materials are used in high-temperature applications, aerospace, chemical processing, and wear-resistant applications due to their excellent corrosion resistance, high strength, temperature stability, and hardness.

 Common nickel alloys include Inconel (600, 625, 718, 738), Hastelloy (C-276, X), Monel, and various superalloys.
+Cobalt alloys like Stellite are also high-temperature, wear-resistant materials with similar preparation challenges.
 These materials often contain complex microstructures with multiple phases including gamma prime (γ'), carbides, and other precipitates that require careful preparation to reveal.

-Key Challenge: Nickel alloys are typically very hard and work-harden easily.
+Key Challenge: Nickel and cobalt superalloys are typically very hard and work-harden easily.
 They require slow cutting speeds, careful grinding, and extended polishing times to avoid introducing deformation artifacts.
+Cobalt alloys like Stellite are particularly hard (450+ HB) and contain carbides that must be preserved.

 Sectioning

-Nickel alloys are extremely hard and work-harden rapidly during cutting.
+Nickel and cobalt superalloys are extremely hard and work-harden rapidly during cutting.
 Proper sectioning is critical to minimize deformation and heat generation.
+Cobalt alloys like Stellite are particularly hard (450+ HB) and require careful cutting techniques.

 Cutting Parameters